Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: S I M P L I F Y I N G T H E M A T E R N D E N S I T Y : F I X I N G P A R A M E T E R S

 to the set of nested parameters that will be allowed to vary, e.g.,

 where the superscript indicates the parameters actually inverted for (as 1), or held fixed (as 0).

 Beyond taking a specialized covariance function to be representative of the statistics of a dataset due to precedent or assumption, prior knowledge of its character may make working with a nested covariance model desirable.
 One can determine the potential consequences of adopting a special case parametric covariance model rather than the general form through model selection tests \cite[e.g.,][]{Vuong1989} or through simulations conducted to assess estimator ensemble bias and uncertainties.

-We include the option for inverting for nested models with parameters specified as in eq.~(\ref{eq:101}) within the implementation of our maximum-likelihood estimation strategy.
+We include the option for estimating nested models with parameters specified as in eq.~(\ref{eq:101}) within the implementation of our maximum-likelihood estimation strategy.
 Any (or all) parameters may be held fixed to a supplied initial value and the inversion calculations will only optimize the likelihood (eq.~\ref{eq:dwl}) by varying the free parameters.
 In the case of the smoothness parameter $\nu$ held fixed to a value that corresponds to one of the special cases (Table~\ref{tab:MaternSpecial}), one may invert for the simplified analytic function rather than eq.~(\ref{eq:specmatern2d}).
 In such special nested model cases, we optimize only over variance $\st$ and range $\rho$ (as in eq.~\ref{eq:101}), reducing the estimation problem to characterizing a covariance structure based upon the amplitude of the random field and a scale factor.

-Verification calculations of the gradient vector (eq.~\ref{eq:bgth2}), Hessian (eq.~\ref{hessian}) and Fisher (eq.~\ref{eq:fisherinfo}) matrix to compare with the observed numerical behavior and to evaluate eq.~(\ref{eq:magic}) at the estimate $\hbtheta$, rely on first and second partial derivatives of the simplified nested models, for which we provide the necessary analytic expressions in Appendix~\ref{app:specialcasepartials}.
+Verification calculations of the gradient vector (eq.~\ref{eq:bgth2}), Hessian (eq.~\ref{hessian}) and Fisher (eq.~\ref{eq:fisherinfo}) matrix to compare with the observed numerical behavior and to evaluate eq.~(\ref{eq:magic}) at the estimate $\hbtheta$, rely on first and second partial derivatives of the simplified nested models, for which we will provide analytic expressions in forthcoming work.

-In Fig.~\ref{fig:estincnu}, we study the influence of increasingly large smoothness parameter $\nu$ on the reliability of our estimation strategy through two numerical experiments.
-In both experiments, we set a common variance $\sigma^2_0=1\,\m^2$ and range $\rho_0= 3\,\m$, and select 20 logarithmically spaced values of $\nu_0\in [1, 100]$.
-We simulate 48 realizations for each of these 20 target models on a common, fully sampled, evenly spaced $128\,\m \times 128\,\m$ grid.
-In the first experiment (Fig.~\ref{fig:estincnu}, \textit{left}), we estimate all three parameters of the Mat\'ern model, and in the second (Fig.~\ref{fig:estincnu}, \textit{center}), we fix the smoothness correctly to $\nu_0$ and estimate the variance $\st$ and range $\rho$ as two-parameter nested models.